TheNooodle/MinishootRandomizer/docs/players/settings.md

     * If your current HP percentage is greater than or equal to this value and you have the Primordial Crystal, it will activate.
     * This allows for more flexibility in the use of the Primordial Crystal, especially in combination with the "Enable Primordial Crystal Logic" option.
     * This option does not affect logic.
 The value must be between 10 and 100.
+* Progressive Dash
+    * When enabled, the game will fuse the Dash and the Spirit Dash into two cumulative progressive upgrades.
+    * The first upgrade will always allow you to dash, and the second one will allow you to dash through bullets.
+* Progressive Boost
+    * When enabled, the game will fuse the Boost and the Advanced Energy module into two cumulative progressive upgrades.
+    * The first upgrade will always allow you to boost, and the second will reduce the energy cost of boosting.
+* Progressive Powers
+    * When enabled, the game will fuse all powers and the corresponding idols into two cumulative progressive upgrades.
+    * The first upgrade will always allow you to use the corresponding power, and the second will grant you the idol's effect.
+* Split Surf
+    * When enabled, each water type requires its own Surf item to be navigable.
+    * When disabled, the normal Surf item unlocks navigation on all water types.
+* SplitSuperShot
+    * When enabled, the Supershot is broken down into 2 distinct items.
+    * Blastshot allows you to break rocks and walls.
+    * Flameshot allows you to light torches.
+    * Having one these two items will unlock Supershot for combat usage.
 * Completion Goal
     * Determines the goal of the seed.
     * "Dungeon 5" means you have to beat the normal ending.
 You will need all 4 skills, all 4 dungeon rewards, and the Dark Key (the item you get in the vanilla game when beating both dark spirits in the Junkyard)